iamevandrake/ardrive-web/docs/ArweaveFS.md

 GraphQL currently has a limit of 100 items returned per query.

-GraphQL is not optimized for ArDrive specific queries for drive, folder and file entity data.
+GraphQL is not optimized for BlockDrive specific queries for drive, folder and file entity data.

 ### Multi-User Dynamic Permissioned Drives